 - Ability to multi-task and handle 2-3 projects simultaneously

 - Willing to help and train various personnel in computational tools and make significant contributions to the design and execution of other laboratory members' experiments.

 - PhD and/or MD degree conferred prior to start date

-- Ph.D. with a background in immunology.
-Additional experience in cancer biology, computational biology, and/or molecular biology is highly desirable.
+- Ph.D. with a background in immunology and/or cancer biology.
+Additional experience in computational biology, microscopy/image analysis and/or molecular biology is particularly welcome.

-- Candidate should have 3+ years research experience in immunology; additional background in computational biology, cancer biology, and/or molecular biology preferred
+- Candidate should have 2+ years research experience in immunology or cancer biology; additional background in computational biology, microscopy/image analysis and/or molecular biology preferred

 - Fluency in both spoken and written English